ls1intum/Artemis/docs/user/exercises/textual.rst

 - Once they start the exercise, they will now have the option to work on it in an online text editor by clicking on the |open-text-editor| button.

 - The screenshot below depicts the exercise interface for students.
-They can read the Problem Statement on the right and fill in their solution in the textbox on the left.
+They can read the problem statement on the right and fill in their solution in the textbox on the left.
 To submit, you need to click on the |submit| button on the top right.

     .. figure:: text/text-exercise-students-interface.png
               :align: center